tosin2013/rh-workshops/content/workshops/ocp_devops_101/_index.md

     pre: fa fa-code-fork
 ---

-# OpenShift 4 101
+# DevOps on Red Hat OpenShift Container Platform

 ## Description

+Getting up and running with Kubernetes can be tough - there are a few reasons why [Kelsey Hightower's](https://twitter.com/kelseyhightower) [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) is infamous.

+Kubernetes doesn't have to be difficult though, and it doesn't have to come with the vendor lock-in of the hyperscalar cloud managed solutions.

+In this workshop you will be working with Red Hat's [OpenShift Container Platform](https://www.openshift.com/), a secure enterprise Kubernetes distribution ready for the hybrid cloud.

-This workshop will have you deploying and creating native docker images for a Node.js based website and learning to leverage the power of OpenShift 4 to build, deploy, scale, and automate.
+You will start by deploying a container from [Quay](https://quay.io/), and creating native container images straight from source code with no modifications, utilizing DevOps CI/CD pipelines, and learning to leverage the power of OpenShift 4 to build, deploy, scale, and automate.

 ## Who should attend